 Jump in: Once you’re ready to dive into the day, it’s a good habit to tackle the hardest tasks first.
 Research shows that your brain is at peak power at mid-morning, so that’s the best time for difficult tasks.
 Moreover, if you get the big stuff out of the way, the rest of the day feels like a breeze.

 Ready for a better night’s sleep?

 Start now with a “go to bed” alarm.
 It only takes a few seconds to start your new bedtime routine.

 - Just take out your phone and set a “go to bed” alarm.
 This will tell you when it’s time to turn off the TV, log off social media and wind down for the night.

-- Make sure the alarm repeats every day, so you’ll get the 7-9 hours of rest your body needs.
+- Make sure the alarm repeats every day, so you’ll get the seven to nine hours of rest your body needs.

 Tomorrow morning, wake up right, so you can be Healthy For Good!